The Officers and Executive Director

 She currently serves as President of the Board of Directors of ECOSS, a local nonprofit that educates and empowers businesses and diverse communities to implement environmentally-sustainable practices.

-Katie has a Masters of Public Administration with a focus in Environmental Policy, a Bachelor of Science in Geological Sciences, and a Bachelor of Arts in Environmental Studies, all from University of Washington.
+Katie has a Masters of Public Administration with a focus in Environmental Policy, a Bachelor of Science in Geological Sciences, and a Bachelor of Arts in Environmental Studies, all from the University of Washington.
 Katie is a Licensed Geologist in Washington State.
 Katie lives in Seattle and enjoys all the outdoor activities the Pacific Northwest has to offer, including hiking, gardening, home remodeling projects in the rain, and splashing in puddles with her two sons.

 Mark Stiffler - Officer